The Terrible Catsafterme

 • 026.
 Batman Sets the Pace – 4/7/1966

 • As the gas rises in the silo, Batman and Robin are able to stand back-to-back, link arms, and walk their way up and out of the silo.
 Instead of trying to capture them, Joker and his crew escape.
 Batman and Robin head back to the Batcave to investigate the stolen item: the hairpin or the hole removed from the golf course.
 The hairpin was used to trigger the gas bomb on the golf course, and Batman analyzes the traces of the yellow gas found inside the golf hole.
 It proves to be an uncommon gas, and the only place that Batman knows where it can be obtained in Gotham City is the Ferguson and Magician Supply Company.
 They head there and browse around, as the female proprietor (Bebe Louie) shows them around.
 One of the items is a prism that can see through a one-way mirror.
 While Batman is looking around, he notices a mirror and uses the prism to see inside.
 There he spots the Joker’s henchman as well as the Maharajah.
 He also sees a grating in the back of the room, which covers a ventilator shaft.
 By looking at a photograph of the magic store with the hills and mountains behind it, he is able to approximate the location of the shaft in the mountains.
 He and Robin come back later and are able to locate the shaft, and then slide down it right into the Joker’s lair.
 The Joker is able to activate a Surprise Attack Defense Portal which sets of live wires and streamers all over the room.
 Batman and Robin are able to incapacitate four of the henchmen, but the Joker and Jill are able to escape.
 Batman and Robin can find no trace of the Maharajah.
 Batman calls the Commissioner at his office to report the latest, and while they are on the phone, the Joker calls into the Commissioner to try and reach Batman.
 The Commissioner relays the call, and the Joker tells Batman that Batman has to help facilitate the ransom payoff.
 Initially Batman refuses, but after he speaks to the Maharajah and finds out that those are his wishes, Batman agrees.
 Batman is asked to go to the bank where the Maharajah will write Batman a check for a half million dollars.
 After Batman endorses it and cashes it, the Maharajah will keep his promise to the Joker and give him the money.
 Batman tries to talk him out of the plan, since he is now free, but the Maharajah insists on keeping his promise.
 Batman then sticks a dart into the Maharajah’s side, but he doesn’t feel it until it goes through several inches of padding.
 Batman rips off some of the Maharajah’s clothes, only to reveal that he is filled with confetti.
 After a scuffle, Batman unmasks the Maharajah and finds that it is the Joker under the mask.
 Batman explains that there never was a Maharajah, but only the Joker posing as him.
 The Joker’s entire plan was to tarnish Batman’s reputation by involving him in the ransom payout.
 He figured this out when he never saw the Joker and Maharajah together, as well as the fact that nothing is ever as it seems with the Joker.
 Once again, the Joker is arrested and taken into custody.
 Later that night, Batman receives another distress call on the Batphone, but this time it is only the Commissioner calling to verify that Batman was not going to respond to a call from California to run for Governor there.
 Bruce replies that as long as there is crime in Gotham City, he will never leave.
+NOTE: This is the second of a two-part episode.
 10/14/23

 • 027.
 The Curse of Tut – 4/13/1966

 • One nice afternoon in Central Park, a giant Sphinx is delivered that seems to have the voice of a woman who warns everyone in earshot that the great king of the Nile shall rise from the tomb and claim his kingdom of Gotham City.
 When Commissioner Gordon hears about this, he believes it to be a publicity stunt by the Gotham City Museum.
 He calls Bruce Wayne, who sits on the board of trustees, to ask him if this is the case, but Bruce denies that the museum would ever resort to this kind of stunt.
 The Commissioner then calls Batman and tells him of the threat to the city.
 Batman recognizes this to be the work of a former professor who was hit on the head during a school riot, and now believes he is the real King Tut and that Gotham City is his kingdom.
 Once thought to be dead, Batman and Robin believe he has returned to Gotham City to stake his claim.
 King Tut (Victor Buono) then gathers in with his concubines and his henchmen, The Grand Vizier (Don “Red” Barry) and the Royal Scrivener aka Harry (Frank Christi), and King Tut admits that the entire effort is to put Batman out of commission.
 Batman and Robin examine the Sphinx in Central Park, and while trying to enter it, they notice a handle on the back of it.
 Batman uses caution to open it by tying a rope to it and then pulling, so thankfully the knife that comes out of it misses hitting them.
 The spot King Tut’s main mole, a woman dressed as the Egyptian Nefertiti (Ziva Rodann), but she escapes them by using an exploding asp bracelet to send smoke into their faces.
 The caped crusaders then make short order of some of Tut’s henchmen in the park.
 Bruce Wayne hosts a gallery of Egyptian artifacts at the museum as planned.
 Inside the Mummy sarcophagus, the Mummy appears to be alive.
 It turns out to be King Tut wrapped in the bandages, and the doctors that wheel him out turn out to be his henchmen.
 They knock out Bruce with gas and kidnap him atop a gurney in the back of an ambulance.
 King Tut has Nefertiti make an announcement through the speaker in the Sphinx, proclaiming that he has kidnapped Bruce Wayne and that instructions for his ransom will be soon negotiated.
 Commissioner Gorden attempts to call Batman to tell him the news, but naturally, he is not there, so Robin finds out instead.
 Meanwhile, Bruce rolls out of the back of the ambulance on his gurney and heads down a hill toward a 300 foot drop over a cliff.
 Emmanuel Thomas is the reporter.
 Bill Quinn is the board member.
+NOTE: This is the first of a two-part episode.
 2/12/24

 • 028.
 The Pharoah’s in a Rut – 4/14/1966

 • Batman frees himself from his hospital gurney as it careens toward a 300-foot drop and manages to grab onto a guardrail before the gurney plummets over the drop.
 He then goes on TV with the Commissioner and announces that Bruce Wayne is unharmed and will be returning home soon.
 He also says that he is going to go to Alexandria, Egypt in order to study more information about this Egyptian cult revival.
 Batman purposely gives away this information to lure King Tut into attempting another kidnapping.
 This time, they create a fake dummy version of Bruce Wayne, and then Alfred allows a police officer (William Boyett) into the manor when he tells him that he is there to protect Bruce.
 The officer turns out to be the Royal Scrivener in disguise and uses gas to knock out Alfred and the fake Bruce.
 When the Scrivener goes out to get reinforcements and a stretcher, Alfred reveals he has taken an anti-gas pill and is safe, and Batman swaps places with the dummy of Bruce.
 The villains wind up taking Batman out on the stretcher and heading toward King Tut’s hideout.
 Meanwhile, King Tut has become angered at Nefertiti and banished her to the dungeon.
 When the Grand Vizier becomes concerned that Batman has tricked him, he hits the figure on the stretcher over the head with a club and knocks Batman out.
 When they return to Tut’s lair, he is forced to join Nefertiti side-by-side in giant containers with 1000 pebbles dropping on their heads, slowly driving them mad.
 Robin is able to extrapolate various signals from the transmitter in Batman’s cape to determine the location of King Tut’s hideout, which turns out to be the abandoned Egyptian Exhibition Pavillion.
 By the time Batman reaches the end of his pebbles, he is talking like a maniac.
 Tut and his men break open the containers to free Batman and Nefertiti and orders them to dance to some “Bat-music”, but Batman regains his senses, claiming that he kept his cool by reciting multiplication tables backwards in his mind as the pebbles fell.
 Since Robin doesn’t have a license to drive the Batmobile, Alfred drives him to the hideout location.
 By the time Batman is out of the container and begins to fight off the men, Robin arrives to join his fight.
 While everyone is fighting, King Tut sneaks off in the Batmobile.
 They follow along in Tut’s royal bark but are afraid they’ll never keep up.
 Batman uses Robin’s tiny transmitter to remote into the Batmobile’s circuit via the Batcave relay link, and are able to activate the Batmobile’s ejection seat, sending King Tut flying from the car.
 Batman suggests that King Tut is rehabilitated so that he might be able to return to teaching, but are surprised when he awakens from his launch, he thinks he has had a dream and says that he is late for class.
 Olan Soule is the newscaster.
+NOTE: This is the second of a two-part episode.
 2/13/24

 Leave a Reply